+Any tables should enhance a written explanation and should not themselves include significant bodies of text.
+If they do, then these words must be included in the word count.
 Students must take care in their use of appendices as examiners are not required to read them.
 All information with direct relevance to the analysis, discussion and evaluation of the essay must be contained in the main body of the essay.
+All charts, images and tables must be properly referenced with respect to their origin or source.

 Any material that is not original must be carefully acknowledged, with specific attention paid to the acknowledgment and referencing of quotes and ideas.
 This acknowledgment and referencing is applicable to audio-visual material, text, graphs and data published in print and electronic sources.
-If the referencing does not meet the minimum standard as indicated in the guide (name of author, date of publication, title of source and page numbers, as applicable), and is not consistently applied, work will be considered as a case of possible academic misconduct.
+If the referencing does not meet the minimum standard as indicated in the guide (name of author, date of publication, title of source and page numbers as applicable), and is not consistently applied, work will be considered as a case of possible academic misconduct.